Bangui magnetic anomaly: Salient features

 The Bangui anomaly is bounded to the south by the Walvis Ridge, the north by the Cameroon–St. Helena volcanic line, and to the west by the Mid-Atlantic Ridge.
 It is shaped approximately as an ellipse 700 × 1000 km in size.
 It has three sections, and the magnetic equator runs through its center.
 It has a short axis diameter of about 550 km, and its amplitude varies between –1000 nT at ground level and –20 nT at satellite altitude, about 400 km.
 Its features include a Bouguer gravity anomaly of −120 mGal, a topographical surface feature shaped as a ring of 810 km diameter, rock features of Late Archean and Proterozoic periods in the central part of the anomaly, granulites, and charnockites rock formations supplemented by granites at the lower crust level, and greenstone belts, and metamorphosed basalts seen as rock exposures.
 A zone of thinner crust bounds the anomaly to the north and a zone of relatively thicker crust is on the southern edge.

 Origin

 Two theories have been suggested for the origin of the Bangui anomaly, neither being conclusive.
 One theory points to a large igneous intrusion and the other to a meteorite impact in the Precambrian (before 540 Ma).
-To support the latter theory, a connection was drawn with a meteorite impact that may have occurred in Brazil in Bahia state causing formation of carbonados (black diamond aggregates) which are only found in the Central African Republic and Brazil.
+To support the latter theory, a connection was drawn with a meteorite impact that may have occurred in Brazil in Bahia state causing formation of carbonados (black diamond aggregates) which are found only in the Central African Republic and Brazil.